 You improve your memory and ability to learn.

 Eating a diet high in saturated and/or trans fats—hello, fast food!—can lead to insulin resistance, a condition in which the body releases more and more sugar into the blood.
 Over time, this can lead to weight gain and a vastly increased risk of Type 2 diabetes.
-In fact, regularly eating fast food doubles your chance of developing insulin resistance, a study published in the journal The Lancet showed.
+In fact, regularly eating fast food doubles your chance of developing insulin resistance, according to a study published in The Lancet.

 You get stronger bones.

 Those deliciously salty fries can have unappetizing long-term effects: Excessive salt consumption is associated with high blood pressure, strokes, and reduced kidney function, according to researchers at the University of Stony Brook.
 And, as if negatively impacting your heart, brain and kidneys weren't bad enough, some studies suggest sodium also affects your bones by competing in your body with calcium.